isunchy/O-CNN/README.md

 - Download and unzip the corresponding 3D model dataset (like the [ModelNet40](http://modelnet.cs.princeton.edu) dataset) into a folder.

 - Convert all the models (in OBJ/OFF format) to dense point clouds with normals (in POINTS format).
 As detailed in our paper, we build a virtual scanner and shoot rays to calculate the intersection points and oriented normals.
 The executable files and source code can be downloaded [here](https://github.com/wang-ps/O-CNN/tree/master/virtual%20scanner).

-  Usage: `VirtualScanner <filelist> [nviews]`

-  `filelist: a text file whose each line specifies the full path name of an OBJ file `

-  `nviews: the number of views for scanning. suggested value: 14`

-  ​

-    **POINTS format (in binary)**:

-    Number_of_Points

-    Coordinates of point (x,y,z float type)

-    Normal of points(x,y,z float type)

-    Segmentation id of point (integer type) #use for shape segmentation only

 - Run the tool `octree.exe` to convert point clouds into the octree files.